ALL ARTICLES

 Hard water doesn't announce itself.
 It works quietly, slowly, and expensively.
 Monthly descaling is not a premium habit.
 In Indian hard water conditions, it's the minimum for running a machine at the efficiency you paid for.

 OrangeDemon makes specialist descalers for Indian hard water conditions.
-DescaleX is available now.
+WashDX is the heavy-duty route for washing machines, geysers, and other machine-side descaling jobs.